randyoyarzabal/plex_light/README.md

-# Automated Plex Lighting Control (plex-light_switch v0.3)
+# Automated Plex Lighting Control (v0.3)
-A webhook application for automatically controlling home theater lighting upon movie (also supports trailer/pre-roll detection) start, stop, and pause in [Plex Media Center](http://plex.tv).
+A webhook application for for [Plex Media Center](http://plex.tv) to automatically control home theater lighting (i.e. Leviton Decora) triggered by media (movies, episodes, trailer/pre-roll) events, such as play, pause, stop and even media endings.

 ## Features
 - Standard detection and actions for play, pause, stop of movies and TV shows.